 [Attributes „min“ and „max“ can be set for variables of type Real, Integer or Enumeration.
-The question is how fmiSetReal, fmiSetInteger, fmiGetReal, fmiGetInteger shall utilize this definition.
+The question is how fmi2SetReal, fmi2SetInteger, fmi2GetReal, fmi2GetInteger shall utilize this definition.
 There are several conflicting requirements:

 Avoiding forbidden regions (e.g. if „u“ is an input and „sqrt(u)“ is computed in the FMU, min=0 on „u“ shall guarantee that only values of „u“ in the allowed regions are provided).